dotnetKyle/MinimalCommandLine/README.md

 Set DemoApp as the startup project.

-Check the Properties/launchSettings.json file, ensure that the `commandLineArgs` are set to `-h`
+Check the Properties/launchSettings.json file, ensure that the `commandLineArgs` property is set to `-h`

 ### Using the dotnet CLI: